stana/django-gentype/README.md

 Generic django model to be extended by a concrete model.
 A one-to-one between generic and concrete model.
 Generic object holds reference to concrete object.

-(NOTE: Similar but a lot more decoupled design could be achieved by using django contrib Content Types app and adding content_type and content_object references to your model.)

-For example a generic model:
+For example a generic Shape model:

     from django.db import models
     from gentype.models import GenericType